d3/d3-selection/README.md

 * [`cancelable`](https://www.w3.org/TR/dom/#dom-event-cancelable) - if true, *event*.preventDefault is allowed.
 * [`detail`](https://www.w3.org/TR/dom/#dom-customevent-detail) - any custom data associated with the event.

-If *parameters* is a function, it is evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
+If *parameters* is a function, it is evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
 It must return the parameters map for the current element.

 <a name="event" href="#event">#</a> d3.<b>event</b>